 Get treatment: Treat a mental illness the same way you’d treat a physical one.
 When your throat or stomach hurts, you go to the doctor.
-You should do the same when your mental health isn’t doing well too.
+You should do the same when your mental health isn’t doing well.

 Want more ideas?
 Here you go.

-Learning more about your mental health situation can be a big step toward taking care of yourself.
-Taking the time to understand mental health and how to end the stigma around it can really make a difference.
+Learning more about mental health can be a big step toward taking care of yourself.
+And ending the stigma around it for others too.